5 Plugins to Supercharge the Search Function on Your WordPress Site

 With lots of styles and themes to choose from, you can really make your search box and results match the style of your page.
 As the results are powered by Google, your users are guaranteed to get far more accurate search results.

-WPMU DEV members can pick up Custom Google Search plugin now and start utilizing the power of Google search on their own website.
+Pick up Custom Google Search plugin now and start utilizing the power of Google search on your own website.